 It would have been acceptable to have one single set of normal images which could have been used in both FROC studies.
 However, a decision was taken to use two separate sets of normal images.
 This increased case variation which made for a study which more closely simulated clinical routine in breast screening.
 Microcalcifications and masses could have been included as one large dataset and then that dataset could have been split into two sub-sets for the observer study.
 This approach would have achieved the same outcome as the use of one dataset for micro calcifications and one for masses, however it was hypothesised that simulated image blurring may have a different impact on microcalcification and masses.
 Therefore, a decision was taken to separate the images into masses and microcalficiations dataset.
 Furthermore, the use of separate masses and microcalcifications datasets allowed for easier display and analysis.
-Importantly, observers were blinded to what the case mix was, in terms of microcalcifications and masses.
+Importantly, observers were blinded to what the case mix was, in terms of microcalcifications and masses, and they did not know whether they were looking for microcalcifications or masses.